 “The University of Birmingham joins a large and growing network of top universities that have mobilised to address the critical shortage of qualified digital talent around the world.
 Together, the University of Birmingham and edX will enable residents of Birmingham to acquire the skills that are fueling the region’s vibrant tech scene.”

 Professor Tim Jones, Provost and Vice-Principal at the University of Birmingham said:

 “We are delighted to be able to launch this exciting programme with edX and it marks another important step in our work to provide a range of high quality, modern and flexible development programmes for people already pursuing professional careers.”

 Boot Camp students will gain skills to develop dynamic end-to-end web applications, as well as receive a Certificate of Completion in Full-Stack Web Development from the University of Birmingham.

 Find out more about the University of Birmingham Coding Boot Camp.
 You can apply online or by calling +44 (0)121 295 9450.

 The University of Birmingham is ranked amongst the world’s top 100 institutions.
 Its work brings people from across the world to Birmingham, including researchers, teachers and more than 6,500 international students from over 150 countries.

-Trilogy Education, a 2U, Inc. brand, is a workforce accelerator that empowers the world’s leading universities to prepare professionals for high-growth careers in the digital economy.
-Trilogy’s intensive, skills-based training programmes bridge regional talent gaps in coding, data analytics, UX/UI, and cybersecurity in more than 50 markets around the globe.
-Since the company’s launch in 2015, thousands of working adults have successfully completed Trilogy-powered programmes, and more than 2,000 companies—ranging from startups to the Fortune 500—employ them.
+edX, a 2U, Inc. brand, is a workforce accelerator that empowers the world’s leading universities to prepare professionals for high-growth careers in the digital economy. edX’s intensive, skills-based training programmes bridge regional talent gaps in coding, data analytics, UX/UI, and cybersecurity in more than 50 markets around the globe.
+Since the company’s launch in 2015, thousands of working adults have successfully completed edX-powered programmes, and more than 2,000 companies—ranging from startups to the Fortune 500—employ them.